h3r0TOz3r0/Attack-Defend/README.md

     3. All team members will not hack anything running gentoo.

     4. All team members will abstain from using Kali Linux.
+(THIS INCLUDES YOU ANNA)

     5. All team members will not kick dogs under the age of 6.